CiucurDaniel/ibm-uvt-proiect-colectiv-devops/2-hands-on-exercises/README.md

 apt-get update && apt-get install -y git
 ```

 >HINT: Always use `--help` to know various flags you can use.
-Like --rm flag on docker run which "Automatically removes the container and its associated anonymous volumes when it exits"
+Like --rm flag on podman run which "Automatically removes the container and its associated anonymous volumes when it exits"

 ## Make changes to an images and save it